When is National Fruitcake Day?

 Fruitcakes sometimes have a bad reputation.
 They are re-gifted 30% of the time.
-If you lived in Ancient Egypt, chances are you would be buried with a fruit cake.
+However, if you lived in Ancient Egypt, chances are you would be buried with a fruit cake.
 It was believed a fruitcake was essential for the voyage to the afterlife.

-If you bake your own, you can make it more enjoyable by using fruits and nuts everyone will enjoy.
+The Ancient Romans were believed to be the first to bake this fruit and seed-laden loaf.
+Today, if you bake your own, you can make it more enjoyable by using fruits and nuts everyone will enjoy.
+There is no need to use the artificially colored candied fruit if you don’t want to!

 Fruitcake is really just like any other quick bread or loaf cake, only with a lot more fruit and nuts added.
 You make a simple cake batter, stir in the fruits and nuts, and bake until a tester inserted in the middle comes out clean.